 - Kontakt waveform, a compressed proprietary sample format.
 These can be converted back into.WAVs by resaving the instrument in Kontakts with the “Compress Samples” option box unchecked.

 - Kontakt library.
 (I don’t know what “CNT” stands for — “content,” maybe?)
 This file only exists in licensed Kontakt libraries (more on those below).
 You don’t load it directly into Kontakt, but rather use it to register the library with Native Access, which allows you to select the library’s instruments from the Libraries tab in Kontakt.
 This file does not by itself contain instrument data — it’s an XML file for library metadata.

 - Kontakt instrument.
 Load this into Kontakt to access sample mappings, parameter values, and scripts.

 - Kontakt multi.
 Loading this into Kontakt will load several instruments together.
-You can use these to create “presets” by layering various sounds or to combine several instruments with limited ranges so you have samples spanning the whole keyboard.
+You can use these either to create “presets” by layering various sounds or to combine several instruments with limited ranges, so you have samples spanning the whole keyboard.

 - Kontakt resources.
 Developers sometimes use these to bundle resources used by the instrument, such as GUI images, scripts, and IR samples.
 The instrument can usually load and play sounds without it, but it’ll look ugly and probably won’t work properly.